Common Cattail Plant, shoreline reed

 Cattails, scientifically known as Typha latifolia, are common weeds found in ponds, lakes, and wetland areas.
 Common names include broadleaf cattail, common cattail, and cat o nine tails.

 They have tall stalks of green blades that can grow 6-10 feet tall.
 At the top of the stalks, cattails produce brown fuzzy catkin flower spikes.
 These catkins resemble a cigar in shape and color.
-Cattails spread easily through rhizomes and seeds.
+They spread easily through rhizomes and seeds.
 One cattail seed head can produce 250,000 seeds each year, which can be carried to other areas by wind or birds.

 Burreed is a shoreline reed that looks similar to the cattail.
 Burreed is a shorter green blade or reed but has no "catkin".
 Pragmites is another tall reed that grows in wet areas and along pond or lake shores.
 The phramites produce a tassle at the top similar to the top of a corn stalk.